sarthakraut16/Brain-Tumor-Detection-using-deep-learning/README.md

 1. Navigate to the home page.
 2. Upload an MRI image.
 3. Click on the "Predict!" button.
-4. View the results, including the prediction, confidence, precautions, and home treatment suggestions.
+4. View the results, including the prediction, accuracy, precautions, and home treatment suggestions.

 ## Results

 The model's performance is tracked during training, and accuracy/loss plots are generated and saved as `training_history.png`.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request for any changes or improvements.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

----

-Feel free to contact me if you have any questions or need further assistance.
-Happy coding!
+##Thank You